saloneeshah/Final-Project/README.md

 Assumptions we are using are as follows:

 •	Striker has 3 kicking directions and Goalie has 3 saving directions

+•	Goalie is initially standing in middle to save the goal

 •	If goalie's direction is not the same as striker's direction, the goalie fails and the striker wins